AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/decisionLog.md

 - Better understanding of the current implementation behavior
 - Solid foundation for future development
 - Easier identification of potential issues

+## 2025-03-06: GitHub Actions Test Fix

+### Context
+Tests were failing in GitHub Actions with the error: `ModuleNotFoundError: No module named 'app'`.
+This was happening because the Python path was not set up correctly in the GitHub Actions environment.

+### Decision
+1. Added an empty `__init__.py` file in the root directory to make the project a package
+2. Created a root-level `conftest.py` file to help with Python path setup

+### Rationale
+- Adding an `__init__.py` file makes the project a proper Python package, allowing imports to work correctly
+- The root-level `conftest.py` file ensures that the project root is added to the Python path
+- This approach is simpler than modifying the GitHub Actions workflow or creating a complex setup.py file

+### Implementation
+1. Created an empty `__init__.py` file in the root directory with a comment explaining its purpose
+2. Created a root-level `conftest.py` file that adds the project root to the Python path using `sys.path.insert(0, os.path.abspath(os.path.dirname(__file__)))`

+### Impact
+- Tests should now run successfully in GitHub Actions
+- The solution is minimal and doesn't require changes to the existing code structure
+- The approach follows Python best practices for package organization